Singaporeans advised to leave Myanmar while still possible to do so: Embassy

 - Only one person per household is allowed to leave the house to buy essential supplies.

-- Only two persons per household are allowed to leave the house to visit a clinic or hospital.
+- Only two people per household are allowed to leave the house to visit a clinic or hospital.

 - Face masks must be worn when leaving the house.